-Kellie, a Student Loan Planner client, shared her struggles with refinancing student loans before a mortgage.
+Kellie, a Student Loan Planner® client, shared her struggles with refinancing student loans before a mortgage.
+Continue reading to learn the potential pitfalls and how to avoid them.

 Kellie’s successful student loan refinancing

 Kellie has been a general dentist for two years.
-In January 2018, Kellie refinanced her student loans with CommonBond for a seven-year plan.
-Her payments with this plan are about $2,300 per month.
+In January 2018, Kellie refinanced her student loans to a new loan with CommonBond at lower interest rate.
+She opted for a 7-year repayment term, and her payments are about $2,300 per month.

 “I feel great about the progress I’ve made paying down my student loan debt,” Kellie states.